yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-15-Calculation-of-Radioactive-Equilibrium.md

 ---
 title: "Calculation of Radioactive Equilibrium"
 description: >-
-  We explore the relationship between decay constants, half-lives, and mean lifetimes of radioactive nuclides, and calculate the radioactivity of radioactive nuclides at an arbitrary time t in a given decay chain.
+  We explore the relationship between decay constants, half-lives, and mean lifetimes of radioactive nuclides, and calculate the radioactivity of radioactive nuclides at any given time t in a given decay chain.
 categories: [Engineering Physics, Nuclear Engineering]
 tags: [Nuclear Physics, Radioactive Decay]
 math: true